 Shana R. Goetsch's art frequently involves themes of social justice, empowerment, love, loss and bereavement; she began painting in 1989 after witnessing the murder of her mother.
 Often using words, cultural references or found objects, she injects personal voice, history and memory into her pieces.
 Originally from southeastern Wisconsin, Goetsch's work has appeared in numerous exhibitions nationally, and is held in private collections.
 She received her MFA and MA in Community Arts from the Maryland Institute College of Art (MICA), and her BFA in Painting, with a minor in Printmaking from the Milwaukee Institute of Art & Design.

 Goetsch is an artist and educator in the Baltimore, Maryland area.
-She is currently Adjunct Faculty at MICA, as well as being Senior Adjunct Faculty at Howard Community College.
+She is currently Adjunct Faculty at MICA, and Frederick Community College, as well as being Senior Adjunct Faculty at Howard Community College.
 As a community arts facilitator, she has worked with a variety of neighborhoods, schools and art centers within Baltimore City, including: City Arts, Better Waverly's 901 Arts, Jubilee Arts, Baltimore City Public Schools, Access Art, Asylee Women Enterprise, BSO OrchKids and Creative Alliance at the Patterson.